 Mostly, your veterinarian recommends you to a specific diabetic dog food brand whom they trusted the most.
 However, they sometimes recommend you to make specific changes to his diet.
 With the fast-growing number of dog food product today, consider the following recommendation of some of the top-rated diabetic dog food brands below:

-The Nutro Company was founded in 1926 in which they are already known in making quality pet food products.
+The Nutro Company was founded in 1926 which they are already known for making quality pet food products.
 For almost a century of making a pet food product, the company follows the strictest standards to produce safe and quality products.

 Again, this Orijen pet food brand is also known for producing a biologically appropriate diet in which they tend to mimic the nutritional composition of cats and dogs.